 Bacteria and germs

-Our air masks use a multilayer filter technology to provide superior protection against different particles and hazardous airborne substances.
-Both the Urban Air Mask 2.0 and the Lite Air Mask filter out more than 95% of particles down to to 0.3μm in size.
+Airinum masks use a multilayer filter technology to provide superior protection from germs.
+Both the Urban Air Mask 2.0 and the Lite Air Mask filter out more than 99.9% of particles down to 0.3μm in size.

-The germ masks provide submicron dust filtering capability to protect against PM2.5 and even smaller particles
+The bacteria masks provide a submicron dust filtering capability to protect against PM2.5 and even smaller particles.

 The technology is tested at RISE R&D center in Sweden and is certified for GB 2626-2006 KN95, similar to an industrial N95 mask or N95 respirator.